tinganho/balanced-storage/README.md

 }
 ```

 If we don't add a sub method call above.
-The containing method will be annotated as an add method:
+The containing method will be classified as an add method:

 ```typescript
 class SuperView {